 Post Emergency

-In the aftermath of an emergency, UBC will provide mass care support — food, water, and shelter to people displaced in a major regional emergency.
-We plan for, and practise, our ability to establish these supports as quickly as possible.
-You can help contribute to the success of our community’s response and recovery by preparing yourself to be self-sufficient for the first 72hrs.
+In a major emergency, UBC plans and practices the provision of mass care supports — such as food, potable water, and shelter to displaced community members.
+We plan for, and practice, our ability to establish these supports as quickly as possible.

 UBC Alert